Leon Clarke: Coventry City

-On Christmas Eve 2012, it was announced that Clarke had been given permission by Charlton to train with League One side Coventry City with a view to a permanent move.
+On Christmas Eve 2012, it was announced that Clarke had been given permission by Charlton to train with League One club Coventry City with a view to a permanent move.
 On 1 January 2013, having initially been granted a loan move, he made his debut in a 0–1 defeat to Shrewsbury Town.
 After a first start in a 0–3 defeat at Tottenham Hotspur in the FA Cup, he signed a permanent two-and-a-half-year deal as a free transfer after Charlton had agreed to cancel his contract.

 Having scored his first goal for Coventry in a 3–2 victory over Preston North End in the Football League Trophy on 10 January 2013, Clarke ended the 2012–13 season by scoring eight goals in eleven games in the league until an ankle complaint meant he underwent surgery in March, ruling him out for the remainder of the season.
 At the end of the campaign he was named in the division's PFA Team of the Year.

-The 2013–14 season began with Coventry City deducted ten points for failing to agree to a CVA and also having been forced to relocate their home games to Northampton Town's home ground Sixfields.
+The 2013–14 season began with Coventry City deducted ten points for failing to agree to a CVA and also having been forced to relocate their home games to Northampton Town's home ground, Sixfields.
 Nonetheless, Clarke's first fourteen league games saw him score eleven times and form a goalscoring partnership with young striker Callum Wilson, who scored ten in the first twelve games.
 His form led to him being linked with a number of Football League clubs due to Coventry City's financial plight, including Scunthorpe United, Sheffield United and former club Swindon Town.

 The January 2014 transfer window brought renewed interest in Clarke, who had produced the best goal return of his career with 18 goals in half a season, with his former side Wolverhampton Wanderers reportedly bidding for him.
 Amid this speculation Clarke entered a transfer request and did not feature in a further match after citing a foot injury which provoked an unhappy reaction from his manager Steven Pressley.
 On 29 January Wolves announced that they had had their bid for Clarke formally accepted by Coventry.